aquachain/mist/.github/ISSUE_TEMPLATE.md

 Check the already existing issues to keep duplicates to a minimum.

-You'll find possible solutions for these common issues below on Mist Wiki: https://github.com/ethereum/mist/wiki.
+You'll find possible solutions for these common issues below on Mist Wiki: https://github.com/aquachain/mist/wiki.

-- Ether is not shown in the wallet
+- Aqua is not shown in the wallet
-- I send ether to the wallet contract but it doesn't show up
+- I send aquaer to the wallet contract but it doesn't show up
 - Mist is synchronized but is stuck during the last part
 - "Your computers time is out of sync!" error
 - Unable to find peers